maemreyo/glean-vault/glean/40_Situation/What is the most important requirement for volunteers at the festivals? interpersonal skills, personal interest in the event or flexibility.md

 ?
 > [!tip] 🗺️ Spatial Logic
 > **👁️ Mental Picture:**
-> Mô tả vị trí: "Entrance → Stop → Look Right 90°"
+> Entrance → Greeters | Information Desks | Guiding positions → All need same skill
 >
 > **⚠️ Spatial Traps:**
 > - "On the right hand side of the building" ≠ "On your right"